UhhhAaron/SaladBind/MINERS.md

 Supported GPUS: NVIDIA, AMD

-### GMiner
+### lolminer

-GMiner supports Ethash, Etchash, KawPow, beamv3 and 144_5 (Bitcoin Gold).
-It has a fee of 0.65% on Ethash and Etchash, 1% on KawPow, 2% on beamv3 and 2% on 144_5.
+lolminer supports Ethash, Etchash, beamv3 and EQUI144_5 (Bitcoin Gold).
+It has a fee of 0.75% on Ethash and Etchash, and 1% on beamv3 and EQUI144_5.

 Supported OS: Windows, Linux